Global Side Menu Width Placeholder

 Yes.
 If seed contacts the soil and receives proper moisture, it can fill in thin or bare spots within weeks.

-We use climate-appropriate, endophytic seed blends designed for Maine soils and conditions to provide durability and insect resistance.
+At Turf Solutions, we use climate-appropriate, endophytic seed blends tailored for Maine soils and conditions to provide durability and natural insect resistance.

 Pest Services FAQs